jamesmacwhite/ddwrt-adbp-to-privoxy/README.md

 `curl -k -O https://raw.githubusercontent.com/jamesmacwhite/ddwrt-adbp-to-privoxy/master/privoxy-blocklist.sh`

-** Due to the wget package not being compiled with SSL support in DD-WRT, you will be unable to wget files under a domain using https
+*Due to the wget package not being compiled with SSL support in DD-WRT, you will be unable to wget files under a domain using https*

-2. `chmod +x privoxy-blocklist.sh`
+1. `chmod +x privoxy-blocklist.sh`

-3. `sh privoxy-blocklist.sh`
+2. `sh privoxy-blocklist.sh`

-4. Enable Privoxy in the DD-WRT web interface under `Services -> Adblocking` by setting the radio button to Enable.
+3. Enable Privoxy in the DD-WRT web interface under `Services -> Adblocking` by setting the radio button to Enable.
 In addition you will need to enable `Custom Configuration`.
 For convenience you may also want to use `Transparent Mode`.
 This mode will create a iptables rule that redirects all traffic on port 80 through Privoxy.
 Doing this means you don't need to configure each client to point to the proxy via [x.x.x.x]:8118, all traffic will be redirected automatically.

-5. Change `CONFDIR` to the place where you store your filterlists if you didn't use the default path - Default: `/jffs/etc/privoxy`
+4. Make sure `CONFDIR` is pointing to the place where you store your filterlists. - Default: `/jffs/etc/privoxy`

-6. Add all Filter and Actionlists to your Custom Configuration like this (for each AdblockPlus-List one Filter- and one Actionlist will be generated):
+5. Add all Filter and Actionlists to your Custom Configuration like this (for each AdblockPlus-List one Filter- and one Actionlist will be generated):

 <img src="http://abload.de/img/filterlistsexeqj.jpg" alt="DD-WRT Privoxy web interface configuration page" width="50%" />

-7. Click Save - then Apply Settings
+6. Click `Save` followed by `Apply Settings`

 Wait a bit (approx. 5 minutes) - now Privoxy should be restarted including your AdblockPlus Filters and Actions.
 You can verify this under [http://config.privoxy.org/show-status] (you can only access this page if you're using Privoxy).